-9.2.1 All ships exept those specified in $\underline{9.2.4}$ and $\underline{9.2.6}$ shall have emergency outfit in the scope not less than listed in $\underline{\text{Table 9.2.1}}$ .
+9.2.1 It is recommended that emergency outfit of ships, exept those specified in 9.2.4 and 9.2.6, be provided in the scope not less than listed in Table 9.2.1.

-For the unmanned non-self-propelled ships no emergency outfit is required.
-The manned non-self-propelled ships shall be supplied with the emergency outfit in accordance with 9.2.10 like floating docks with no permanent direct communication with the shore.
+For the unmanned non-self-propelled ships, no recommendations were made in respect of emergency outfit.
+It is recommended that emergency outfit for manned non-self-propelled ships be provided in accordance with 9.2.10 like for floating docks with no permanent direct communication with the shore.